Variety of power sums and divisors in the moduli space of cubic fourfolds: Local structure of for a cubic fourfold apolar to a Veronese surface

 \section{Local structure of $VSP$ for a cubic fourfold apolar to a Veronese surface}

-Let $g$, $f=s(g)$ be as in the previous section.
-Our goal in this section is to prove the following theorem (Theorem \ref{propsingintro} of the introduction): \begin{theorem} Assume that $g$ is general.
+Let $W$ be a $3$-dimensional vector space, and let $g\in S^6W$, $f=s(g)\in S^3(S^2W)$ be as in the previous section, i.e. $C=V(g)$ is a plane sextic curve, and $F=V(f)$ is a cubic fourfold.
+Our goal in this section is to prove the following theorem (from which Theorem \ref{propsingintro} of the introduction immediately follows): \begin{theorem} Assume that $g$ is a general ternary sextic form, and let $f=s(g)$.

-(i) The variety $VSP(F,10)$ is smooth of dimension $4$ away from $S_g=VSP(C,10)$.
-In particular, there is only one Veronese surface apolar to $f$ and we will thus denote $S_g:=S_f$.
+(i) The variety $VSP(F,10)$ is smooth of dimension $4$ away from the $K3$ surface $S_g=VSP(C,10)$.
+In particular, there is only one Veronese surface apolar to $f$, so we may denote by $S_f$ the surface $S_g$.

-(ii) The singularities of $VSP(F,10)$ along $S_f$ are quadratic nondegenerate at any point. \end{theorem} \begin{proof}[Proof of Theorem \ref{propsing}, (i)] We know by Proposition \ref{propnonNL}, (i), that the set of cubics apolar to a Veronese surface is a divisor $D_{V-ap}$ in the space parameterizing all cubics.
+(ii) The singularities of $VSP(F,10)$ are quadratic nondegenerate in the normal direction to $S_f$ at any point of $S_f$. \end{theorem} \begin{proof}[Proof of Theorem \ref{propsing}, (i)] We know, by Corollary \ref{codim1}, that the set of cubics apolar to a Veronese surface is a divisor $D_{V-ap}$ in the space parameterizing all cubics.
 Let

-be the universal family of $VSP$'s of cubics apolar to a Veronese surface.
+be the universal family of $VSP$'s of cubics apolar to a Veronese surface, with projection We consider the dense open $D^0_{V-ap}\subset D_{V-ap}$ defined as the set of points $[f]$ in the smooth locus of $D_{V-ap}$ such that $f=s(g)$ for a ternary sextic form $g$ of rank $10$ for which $S_g$ is integral, and Corollary \ref{corleb} and Propositions \ref{propapdivapolar} and \ref{exampleveronese}, (i) are satisfied.

 We prove the following: